bgveenstra/cs-lessons/introduction-to-algorithms.md

 }
 ```

-In a small group, discuss: What is the Big O time complexity the simple search algorithm (which this function implements)?
+In a small group, discuss: What is the Big O time complexity of the simple search algorithm this function implements?

 #### Recursion and Binary Search